danagershon/Compiler-Semantic-Analayzer/README.md

 # Compiler-Semantic-Analyzer

-• Theory of Compilation spring 23 HW3: building a semantic analyzer by adding syntax rules to the bottom-up syntex analyzer
+• Theory of Compilation HW3: building a semantic analyzer by adding syntax rules to the bottom-up syntax analyzer

 • Semantic rules are executed when the corresponding production rule is reduced